mdopt.mps package#

 Returns an iterator over the one-site tensors for every site.

-Returns a reversed version of a given MPS.
+Returns a reversed version of the current MPS.

 Returns the current MPS in the right-canonical form.
 See eq.19 in [1] for reference.